LLM-based NLG Evaluation: Current Status and Challenges: Prompting LLMs

-\textbf{Analysis and explanations.} LLMs can include analysis or explanation in their evaluations, which is a key point that distinguishes them from previous automatic evaluation metrics.
+\textbf{Analysis and explanations.} LLMs are able to include analysis or explanation in their evaluations, which is a key point that distinguishes them from previous automatic evaluation metrics.
 Early explorations into prompting LLMs for NLG evaluation mostly do not examine the impact of whether LLMs are required to analyze and explain on evaluation results.
-However, \cite{chiang-lee-2023-closer} explore different types of evaluation instructions in summarization evaluation and dialogue evaluation, finding that explicitly asking large models to provide analysis or explanation achieve higher correlation with human judgments.
-Besides, the quality of the analysis and explanation generated by LLMs itself requires additional manual evaluation \cite{leiter2023eval4nlp}. \cite{naismith-etal-2023-automated} compare the explanations written by humans and generated by GPT-4 and conduct a simple corpus analysis on the generated explanations.
+However, \citet{chiang-lee-2023-closer} explore different types of evaluation instructions in summarization evaluation and dialogue evaluation, finding that explicitly asking large models to provide analysis or explanation achieve higher correlation with human judgments.
+Besides, the quality of the analysis and explanation generated by LLMs itself requires additional manual evaluation \citep{leiter2023eval4nlp}. \citet{naismith-etal-2023-automated} compare the explanations written by humans and generated by GPT-4 and conduct a simple corpus analysis on the generated explanations, finding that GPT-4 has strong potential to produce ratings that are comparable to human ratings on discourse coherence, accompanied by clear rationales.

 \textbf{In-context examples.} Similarly to other fields, sometimes demonstrations are needed when prompting LLMs for NLG evaluation.
-Specifically, \cite{jain-etal-2023-multi} use only in-context examples as task instructions, relying on LLMs to evaluate the quality of summaries.
-In scenarios where task descriptions or evaluation steps are included, \cite{kotonya2023little} compare the performance of LLMs as evaluators in both zero-shot and one-shot settings, finding that one-shot prompting does not bring improvements.
-Moreover, \cite{hasanbeig2023allure} improve the performance of LLM evaluators by updating the in-context examples iteratively.
+Specifically, \citet{jain-etal-2023-multi} use only in-context examples as task instructions, relying on LLMs to evaluate the quality of summaries.
+In scenarios where task descriptions or evaluation steps are included, \citet{kotonya2023little} compare the performance of LLMs as evaluators in both zero-shot and one-shot settings, finding that one-shot prompting does not bring improvements.
+Moreover, \citet{hasanbeig2023allure} improve the performance of LLM evaluators by updating the in-context examples iteratively.